Allyson-AI/FuncMaster/README.md

 # FuncMaster Usage Guide

-Welcome to the FuncMaster repository!
-This guide will walk you through the steps to get started with our React Native example app, how to run our models, and how to utilize the LM Studio presets for testing and development.
+This guide will walk you through the steps to get started with our React Native example app, how to run our function calling models locally, and how to utilize the LM Studio presets for testing and development.

 **[Built by Allyson AI](https://allyson.ai)**